desemezie/BitBuddy/README.md

 by appending a manual`CMAKE_PREFIX_PATH` or you can set the `CMAKE_PREFIX_PATH` environment variable to the path of your Qt 6 installation.

+After you've configured this, you can run `cmake ..` to configure the project, then `make` to build the project and then `./bitbuddy` to run the application